minutis-redcall/redcall/docs/tech/10-configure-twilio.md

 Twilio is the SMS provider: http://twilio.com/

-Once you created your account,
+Once you created your account:

 1) You need to get your API credentials, you'll find them at https://www.twilio.com/console/project/settings